 I recommend having your contracts saved as a template where you can simply edit the small details relevant to the clients before sending.
 Make sure both of the clients’ names are on the contract and that both of them sign it.

 You don’t need to send hard copies either.
 Electronic signatures on contracts are also valid.
 For sending contracts, I have everything set up in my CRM which is called Dubsado, which I highly recommend.

 Do you have all of these things in your contract?
 These are just a few of the things that are in my contract (it’s a pretty long contract) but I’m confident that it protects me, should I ever need to refer a client back to it.
 I’ve also paid to have it checked by a lawyer to make sure that everything in it is legal.
 Something I also highly recommend doing, as the laws in every country are slightly different and the terminology you use may have different meanings in the country your business is registered in.

 Having to resort to quoting your contract terms to a client is never an ideal situation.
 Prevention is better than cure, so I highly advise having a Frequently Asked Questions section at the end of your pricing guide that covers a lot of the important things that clients ask all the time.
 Managing expectations right from the start is so important if you want to have happy, satisfied clients.
 I truly believe that 99% of issues can be avoided if you clearly manage expectations from the start.
 I’m also a strong believer that if a client’s expectations aren’t in line with the type of service you offer, it’s ok to walk away and refer them to someone else.
 But that’s a blog post for another day…

 Are you shooting adventurous weddings & elopements?

-Make sure you read this blog post on the extra clauses you need in your contract for these types of weddings.
+Make sure you read about the extra clauses you need for adventure weddings and elopements.

 >> Pin This Post <<